Top 5 2nd Quarter Trades of Gl - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were Global Retirement Partners, LLC’s top five trades of the quarter.
+According to GuruFocus data, these were Global Strategic Investment Solutions, LLC’s top five trades of the quarter.

-During the quarter, Global Retirement Partners, LLC bought 40,381 shares of ARCA:LIT for a total holding of 41,201.
-The trade had a 0.24% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $71.14.
+Global Strategic Investment Solutions, LLC reduced their investment in ARCA:SPDW by 510,099 shares.
+The trade had a 1.11% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $31.13.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Global X Lithium & Battery Tech ETF has a price-earnings ratio of 28.08 and a price-book ratio of 3.49.
+In terms of valuation, SPDR Portfolio Developed World ex-US ETF has a price-earnings ratio of 12.40 and a price-book ratio of 1.50.

-Global Retirement Partners, LLC reduced their investment in ARCA:SPYG by 41,351 shares.
-The trade had a 0.17% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $57.35.
+During the quarter, Global Strategic Investment Solutions, LLC bought 215,947 shares of BATS:IEFA for a total holding of 4,141,273.
+The trade had a 0.92% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $63.22.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, SPDR Portfolio S&P 500 Growth ETF has a price-earnings ratio of 22.02 and a price-book ratio of 6.34.
+In terms of valuation, iShares Core MSCI EAFE ETF has a price-earnings ratio of 12.74 and a price-book ratio of 1.53.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, SPDR Portfolio S&P 500 ETF has a price-earnings ratio of 18.73 and a price-book ratio of 3.53.
+In terms of valuation, Innovator International Developed Power Buffer ETF April has a price-earnings ratio of 12.74 and a price-book ratio of 1.55.

-Global Retirement Partners, LLC reduced their investment in ARCA:XLE by 22,223 shares.
-The trade had a 0.15% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $79.39.
+During the quarter, Global Strategic Investment Solutions, LLC bought 203,217 shares of ARCA:VEA for a total holding of 378,221.
+The trade had a 0.6% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $44.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, The Energy Select Sector SPDR Fund has a price-earnings ratio of 14.24 and a price-book ratio of 2.23.
+In terms of valuation, Vanguard FTSE Developed Markets ETF has a price-earnings ratio of 13.22 and a price-book ratio of 1.60.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.